 - Explaining how the medication works.
 Your doctor or another member of your health care team may have reviewed the ins-and-outs of the medication when you received your prescription, but hearing the information more than once is helpful-especially at what can be a stressful time. - Reinforcing how the medication is to be taken.
 For example, some medications should be taken with meals; others should be taken on an empty stomach.
 If the medication is self-administered via an injection, the pharmacist can explain the proper injection technique. - Reviewing what side effects might occur.
-This information is provided in the "package insert" (PI) that accompanies the medication, but it can be valuable to hear it explained in everyday language.
+This information is provided in the Package Insert (PI) that accompanies the medication, but it can be valuable to hear it explained in everyday language.
 The pharmacist can also monitor any side effects you may experience and offer guidance (in collaboration with your health care team) on possible ways to relieve the symptoms these side effects may cause.

 - Explaining what your insurance covers.
 An insurer may require that a generic (or biosimilar) version of the drug be dispensed, if one exists.
-Your pharmacist can help you determine if this is the case and explain any differences between the original drug and the covered drug, including any out-of-pocket cost implications. - Ensuring patients take their medication as prescribed.
-Pharmacists can provide tips to help you stay "compliant" with your medication, such as using a pill sorter to stay organized, and signing up for automated refill reminder calls or text messages from the pharmacy.
-He or she may also suggest you download a medication reminder app for use on your smart phone or tablet.
-Many apps of this type are available for free or at a small cost. - Recommending financial resources.
+When possible, contact your insurance company prior to your doctor visit and print out the preferred drug list.
+Your physician can then prescribe the version of the medication that is covered, or start the prior authorization process immediately.
+Your pharmacist can help explain any differences between the original drug and the covered drug, including any out-of-pocket cost implications. - Ensuring patients take their medication as prescribed.

+Pharmacists can provide tips to help you take your medication as prescribed, such as using a pill sorter to stay organized, and signing up for automated refill reminder calls or text messages from the pharmacy.
+They may also suggest that you download a medication reminder app for use on your smart phone or tablet.
+Many of these apps are available for free or at a small cost. - Recommending financial resources.
 There are a number of financial aid organizations and patient assistance programs available to help patients with their out-of-pocket expenses.
 Your pharmacist can be a good source of information about these resources.